Copenhagen - Oslo

 The ticket desks are usually located near the ferry terminals.
 To avoid any delays at the port, we’d recommend allowing some extra time to collect your tickets and to check-in.

 There could be various reasons why there are no departures from Copenhagen to Oslo for the date you’ve requested.
-For example, a temporary timetable change, limited availability or seasonal changes in the timetable.
-We recommend checking for alternative dates and routes.
+Possible reasons include:

 The best time to book ferries from Copenhagen to Oslo is usually as early as possible.
 By booking in advance, you’ll not only get your tickets at the best available prices, but you’ll also get a better choice of departure times and cabin/seating options.